-A typical equation learner generates multiple expressions at once.
-If for example the equation learner generates 300 expressions per GP generation, each of these expressions needs to be evaluated at least once to determine how well they can produce the desired output.
-Each expression lies in a different part of the search space and with only the variables, it would not easily be possible to explore the surrounding search space.
-To perform for example local search in this area, the parameter p_1 can be used.
-This local search phase helps to find the local or even global optimum.
+A typical GP generation generates multiple expressions at once.
+If for example a single generation consists of 300 solution candidates or expressions, each of these expressions needs to be evaluated at least once to determine how well they can produce the desired output.

+Each expression is part of a search space of all possible expressions consisting of the defined operators, variables and constants up to a defined maximum length.
+With the help of GP, this search space is explored, however, the generated expressions might not perfectly fit the data.
+To further refine the generated expressions, the concept of parameter optimisation can be used as described by Kommenda (2018).
+Parameter optimisation is a kind of local search where parameters p are introduced in the generated equations.
+In Equation 2.1 the parameter p_1 will be modified over some amount of iterations.
+This modification should assist in finding a local or even the global optimum by better fitting the expressions to the data.
 For example 50 local search steps can be used, meaning that each expression needs to be evaluated 50 times with the same variables, but different parameters.
-As a result, one GP generation consequently requires a total 300 50 = 15000 evaluations of the expressions.
-However, typically more than one GP generation is needed to find a good local optimum.
+As a result, one GP generation consequently requires a total 30050 = 15000 evaluations of the expressions.
+However, typically more than one GP generation is needed to find a good solution.
 While the exact number of generations is problem specific, for this example a total of 100 generations can be assumed.
 Each generation again generates 300 expressions and needs to perform 50 local search steps.
-This results in a total of 30050100 = 1500000 evaluations which need to be performed during the entire runtime of the GP algorithm.
-These values have been taken from the equation learner for predicting discharge voltage curves of batteries as described by Kronberger et al. (2024).
-Their equation learner converged after 54 generations, resulting in $3005054 \approx 800000$ evaluations.
-Depending on the complexity of the generated expressions, performing all of these evaluations takes up a lot of the runtime.
+This results in a total of 300 50 100 = 1500000 evaluations which need to be performed during the entire runtime of the GP algorithm.
+These values have been taken from the GP algorithm for predicting discharge voltage curves of batteries as described by Kronberger et al. (2024).
+Their GP algorithm converged after 54 generations, resulting in $3005054 \approx 800000$ evaluations.
+This calculation omits the number of data points, which are the main contributor towards the total runtime.
+As for each generated expression, each data point needs to be used for parametrising the variables, drastically increasing the number of evaluations.
+They used a total of 11 000 data points, resulting in a total of $800\,00011\,000 = 8.8$ billion evaluations.
 Their results took over two days to compute on an eight core desktop CPU.
 While they did not provide runtime information for all problems they tested, the voltage curve prediction was the slowest.
 The other problems were in the range of a few seconds and up to a day.
 Especially the problems that took several hours to days to finish show, that there is still room for performance improvements.
 While a better CPU with more cores can be used, it is interesting to determine, if using GPUs can yield noticeable better performance.